Topical Authority Is Not a Score! Why the SEO Industry's Favourite Metric Doesn't Exist

 What is topical authority in SEO?

 Topical authority is the perceived depth and breadth of a site’s coverage on a subject.
 In practice, it means search engines and users see your site as a reliable source because you consistently publish useful, interconnected content around a topic.
-It is not a single asset or page, but the result of many pages working together to demonstrate expertise.
+It comes from many pages working together to demonstrate expertise rather than from a single asset or page.

 Can topical authority be measured?